nshyrei/rustos/README.md

 # rustos
-Operating system written in rust language.
+Operating system written in Rust language.
 Used for learning purposes only.

 # Materials used
 https://os.phil-opp.com/